This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Occupational Therapy

 Occupational therapy helps children improve function when performing daily activities.
-These include activities in the home, at school or in the community, and later in life, at work.
-This type of therapy helps children successfully carry out tasks needing to be accomplished each day.
+These include activities in the home, at school, or in the community, and later in life, at work.
+This type of therapy helps children successfully carry out daily tasks.

-A typical occupational therapy session consists of the child being trained and guided by a therapist to work on exercises that will improve function and help with activities of daily living (ADchild’se child’s current abilities, as well as limitations, will be taken into account to create a customized plan.[6]
+A typical occupational therapy session consists of the child being trained and guided by a therapist to work on exercises that will improve function and help with activities of daily living.

 Speech and Language Therapy